 Previous participants have included people working in public health, local and national alcohol policy, or new to alcohol research or practice.
 Please contact Dr. Niamh Fitzgerald (firstname.lastname@example.org) if you are unsure about its suitability for your needs.

 If you book on/before Friday 15th June 2018, the cost is: £450 (early bird rate).
 After that, its £550 from 16th June.
 The cost covers all lunches and refreshments and a networking dinner on Monday evening.
 Accommodation is not included but can be booked for you on request at a special rate (see below).

 You can apply here: https://goo.gl/forms For booking or invoicing enquiries, please contact our ‘CPD Team’ email@example.com at the Faculty of Health Sciences & Sport, UK Centre for Tobacco and Alcohol Studies, University of Stirling.
 Phone: 01786 466 336.

 Places will be allocated on a first come, first served basis.
 Participant numbers limited to 40 to ensure an effective learning experience and networking opportunities.
 Applications will not be taken after 31st August 2018.

-A block of rooms has been reserved at the course venue Bailbrook House for those wishing to stay (more details in the panel opposite).
+A block of rooms has been reserved at the course venue Bailbrook House for those wishing to stay (more details in the flyer which can be downloaded below).
 Room cost including breakfast is £99 per night for early bookers.
 We can book a room for you and add this cost to your account.
 Early booking is essential.
 Further information about the venue can be obtained from: https://www.handpickedhotels.co.uk/bailbrookhouse.

 Download and distribute the flyer for 2018!